-There normally are trillions of bacteria in the bowel.
-These bacteria help break down the food we eat.
-They also help regulate bowel function including motility, sensation, and immune function.
+There are trillions of bacteria in the gastrointestinal (GI) tract.
+These bacteria help break down the food we eat and regulate bowel function.

 More needs to be learned about the possible role of bacteria with IBS.
 It is advisable to discuss this with a doctor.